microsoft/nni/docs/en_US/Tuner/BuiltinTuner.md

 > Built-in Tuner Name: **SMAC**

-**Please note that SMAC doesn't support running on windows currently.
+**Please note that SMAC doesn't support running on Windows currently.
 The specific reason can be referred to this [GitHub issue](https://github.com/automl/SMAC3/issues/483).**

 **Installation**

 SMAC need to be installed by following command before first use.
+As a reminder, `swig` is required for SMAC: for Ubuntu `swig` can be installed with `apt`.

 ```bash
 nnictl package install --name=SMAC